 Scholarly Commons Citation

 Feldman, Heidi Li, "Science and Uncertainty in Mass Exposure Litigation" (1995).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1713.
+1713.